HumaIlyas/DjangoNews/README.md

 * Google Chrome
 * Microsoft Edge
 * Internet Explorer
-Manual testing was carried out using the above browsers.
+</br>Manual testing was carried out using the above browsers.
 No bugs or desplay issues could be identified.

 ## Issues found during site development